 9. Try a theme for your bake sale

 10. Acknowledge those who are sponsoring the bake sale

-14. Partnered Events
+14. Partnered events and sponsors

 Teaming up with other companies and event planners to help host an event where you can also take part and advertise your brand is a great way to get cheap/free fundraising.